-ONS-3010 We have successfully completed a randomized, double-blind, single-dose and single-center Phase 1 clinical trial comparing ONS-3010 to Humira in three treatment arms.
-In this trial, ONS-3010 met its primary and secondary endpoints, demonstrating a similar pharmacokinetic (meaning how the body affects the molecule), or PK, profile, as well as an immunogenicity profile equivalent to both U.S.-and E.U.-Humira across all three treatment arms.
-In addition, ONS-3010 demonstrated a rate of injection site reactions lower than that of Humira.
+ONS-3010 We have successfully completed a randomized, double-blind, single-dose and single-center Phase 1 clinical trial comparing ONS-3010 to Humira[®] in three treatment arms.
+In this trial, ONS-3010 met its primary and secondary endpoints, demonstrating a similar pharmacokinetic (meaning how the body affects the molecule), or PK, profile, as well as an immunogenicity profile equivalent to both U.S.-and E.U.-Humira[®] across all three treatment arms.
+In addition, ONS-3010 demonstrated a rate of injection site reactions lower than that of Humira[®].
 We have received regulatory feedback and agreement on our Phase 3 clinical trial design in the sensitive plaque psoriasis patient population from the U.S. Food and Drug Administration, or FDA, the European Medical Agency, or EMA, and national agencies such as the Medicines and Healthcare Products Regulatory Agency, or MHRA, and the Swedish regulatory authority.
-We plan to initiate our Phase 3 program in 500+ plaque psoriasis patients in 2018 upon the receipt of further partnership funding.
-The ONS-3010 Phase 3 program has been reviewed by the FDA and is designed to support both biosimilarity and interchangeability to Humira.
-Humira is currently approved in the United States for multiple indications.
-We initially intend to seek approval of ONS-3010 for the treatment of plaque psoriasis, and will seek to expand such approval to the same indications as Humira as appropriate.
-We have informed the regulatory authorities of our intent to seek extrapolation to all approved Humira indications, and have also reviewed our Phase 3 interchangeability study design with the FDA.
+We plan to initiate our Phase 3 program in 500+ plaque psoriasis patients in 2018 upon the receipt of further partnership and other funding.
+The ONS-3010 Phase 3 program has been reviewed by the FDA and is designed to support both biosimilarity and interchangeability to Humira[®].
+Humira[®] is currently approved in the United States for multiple indications.
+We initially intend to seek approval of ONS-3010 for the treatment of plaque psoriasis, and will seek to expand such approval to the same indications as Humira[®] as appropriate.
+We have informed the regulatory authorities of our intent to seek extrapolation to all approved Humira[®] indications, and have also reviewed our Phase 3 interchangeability study design with the FDA.

 • ONS-1045 We have completed a randomized, double-blind, single-dose and single-center Phase 1 clinical trial.
-In this trial, ONS-1045 met its primary and secondary endpoints demonstrating a similar PK profile, as well as an immunogenicity profile equivalent to both U.S.- and EU-Avastin.
+In this trial, ONS-1045 met its primary and secondary endpoints demonstrating a similar PK profile, as well as an immunogenicity profile equivalent to both U.S.- and EU- Avastin[®].
 We are preparing ONS-1045 for a global Phase 3 clinical trial treating 700+ non-squamous non-small cell lung cancer patients to commence in mid-2018 upon receipt of funding from a development partner.
-Avastin is currently approved in the United States for multiple indications.
-We initially intend to seek approval of ONS-1045 for the treatment of non-squamous non-small cell lung cancer, and will seek to expand such approval to the same indications as Avastin when appropriate.
-We have informed the regulatory authorities of our intent to seek extrapolation to all approved Avastin indications, and have also discussed our study design with the FDA.
+Avastin[®] is currently approved in the United States for multiple indications.
+We initially intend to seek approval of ONS-1045 for the treatment of non-squamous non-small cell lung cancer, and will seek to expand such approval to the same indications as Avastin[®] when appropriate.
+We have informed the regulatory authorities of our intent to seek extrapolation to all approved Avastin[®] indications, and have also discussed our study design with the FDA.

-Through March 31, 2017, we have funded substantially all of our operations through the sale and issuance of our common stock, preferred stock and senior secured notes and warrants, generating approximately \$150.3 million net proceeds.
-In April 2017, we issued additional senior secured notes and warrants and received \$3.5 million in cash proceeds.
+Through June 30, 2017, we have funded substantially all of our operations through the sale and issuance of our common stock, preferred stock and senior secured notes and warrants, generating approximately \$156.4 million in net proceeds.